wagtail/wagtail/docs/advanced_topics/embeds.rst

             """
             Returns True if this finder knows how to fetch an embed for the URL.

-            This should be done without any side effects (no requests to external servers)
+            This should not have any side effects (no requests to external servers)
             """
             pass